qlik-oss/gopherciser/docs/settingup.md

 }
 ```

-Let's assume the case there are 4 apps to be used in the test, all ending with number 1 to 4.
-The use of modulo in the example will cycle through the app number suffix.
+Let's assume the case there are 4 apps to be used in the test, all ending with number 0 to 3.
+The use of modulo in the example will cycle through the app suffix number in following order: 1, 2, 3, 0.

 ```json
 {